AxonIQ/reference-guide/extensions/spring-cloud.md

 > **Differing Command Capabilities per Node**
 >
-> It is not required that all nodes have the same set of command handlers.
+> It is not required for all nodes to have the same set of command handlers.
 > You may use different segments for different command types altogether.
 > The Distributed Command Bus will always choose a node to dispatch a command to that has support for that specific type of command.